DMahaboobbasha/Mahaboobbasha_Projects/AWS VPC Subnets in Prod Environment/README.md

-  Now You're inside Private subnet, let's install Python Application and create a small html page to access this page from internet using commands _#vim index.html_   this opens text editor -> let's write a small html code (index.html) above inside this vim file and save with press ESCAPE + _#:wq!_
+  Now You're inside Private subnet, let's install Python Application and create a small html page using commands _#vim index.html_   this opens text editor -> let's write a small html code (index.html) inside this vim file and save with press ESCAPE + _#:wq!._  Now you will run Python server in this private subnet through Terminal (which is preinstalled with ubuntu OS, if not use _#sudo apt install Python3_ to install python) and using this command run Python server _#python3 -m http.server 8000_
-  Now you will run Python server in this private subnet(which is preinstalled with ubuntu OS, if use _#sudo apt install Python3_) using this command _#python3 -m http.server 8000_     > [!Note] 8000 is python port we allowed in private SG.
+  > [!Note] 8000 is python port we allowed in private SG.